mozilla/extension-workshop/src/content/documentation/publish/self-distribution.md

   ```
   If you take this approach, make sure that:
   - The browser detects your JavaScript code as handling user input, for example, it is called from inside a DOM click event.
-  - If the installation is not triggered from the top-level frame of the website, none of the frames between the top-level page and the frame triggering the installation are a third party to the top-level page.
+  - If the installation is not triggered from the top-level frame of the website, none of the frames between the top-level page and the frame triggering the installation can be a third party to the top-level page.

 ::: note
 You may find references to using the `InstallTrigger` API to trigger a download from JavaScript.
 This API was never officially supported and will be removed from Firefox 102.
 Use is therefore not recommended.